TEAMuP-dev/HARP/README.md

 # Opening HARP as an External Sample Editor
 After recording or loading audio into a track within your preferred DAW, it is recommended to bounce the track in order to avoid overwriting the original audio.
 If you would only like to process an excerpt of the track, trim the audio before performing the bounce.

+## NOTE: HARP is a destructive file editor!
+What does this mean?
+TODO

+**When using HARP, it is recommended that you "bounce-in-place" any audio regions you'd like to process with HARP before processing them.
+This gives you the chance to undo changes and revert to a backup of your original file.**

 ## Reaper
 * Right click the audio for the track you want to process and select _Render items as new take_ to bounce the track.